vincent-peugnet/cardbackup/README.md

 ## How to use it

-1. dowload the folder
+1. dowload the folder, unzip it and open it in a terminal
-2. install dependencies using following line on debian and derivated distributions
+2. install dependencies on debian and derivatives:
     ```
     sudo apt install rsync mediainfo ffmpeg tree texlive
     ```
-3. open the terminal in the folder, then type the following
+3. install cardbackup:
     ```
-    ./cardbackup.sh
+    sudo make install
     ```
+4. run it:
+    ```
+    cardbackup
+    ```
-4. follow the step inside the program
+5. follow the step inside the program

 ## What does CardBackup actually do ?